suryapratapsinghsuryavanshi/solverjs/README.md

 ## All Commonly used Functions
 ### info
-The info () function is used to print a concise summary of a all solverjs methods.
+The info () function is used to print a concise summary of all solverjs methods.

     // The info function are give the information about the solverjs methods. solverjs.info();